BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 # 📃 Building a random quote generator

 In this project we are going to explore utilization of a third party API that generates quotes and users will get a random quote each time.
-We'll utilize `async` with `try` and `catch` understanding their roles and implementation.
+We'll utilize `async` with `try` and `catch` and understand their roles and implementation.

 ## Topics
 - [Markup Overview](#markup-overview)